Your customers don't buy the way you sell. Why are you measuring it as if they do?

 Good product.
 Stalled revenue.
 Sound familiar?

 You've built something customers genuinely value.
-But growth has plateaued, and the usual playbook isn't working.
+But growth has stalled, and the things you've tried aren't sticking.

 Traditional GTM is supply-side.
 Your customers live on the demand side.